Sweet-Corn Soup with Shrimp &

 Kisses of Honey and Lime

 Say hello to one of my favorite summer soups!
-All its ingredients are familiar, but they combine to produce something unusual and surprising.
-While it's wonderful warm, because of the corn, I nearly always serve it chilled during summer, it's a seasonally sensual choice.
+All its ingredients are familiar, but they combine to produce something unusual and surprising and remarkable.
+While the soup is indeed wonderful warm, for me it's a summer soup to serve chilled, a seasonally sensual choice.
+For all of us who love corn chowder?
+This is worthy of our next spoonful ...

 Especially for Summer, Year After Year